 - improving teacher retention rates

-- creating and encouraging good habits/practices for new teachers
+- creating and encouraging good habits and practices for new teachers

 - building positive relationships between staff members

 New teachers who feel supported, confident, and part of a team are much more successful in the classroom.
 Mentor programs also benefit veteran teachers by providing them the opportunity to learn new techniques and ideas from new teachers.
-It also forces veteran teachers to think about their teaching methods and continue to improve their techniques.
+For example, a mentor teacher might make a suggestion about using incentives as a classroom management strategy.
+The new teacher could then share with the mentor an incentive-based app that she used during student teaching.
+Both teachers benefit from sharing ideas in this exchange.

 Principles of Professional Conduct